 The location and timing of the meeting should be chosen with care.
 Effective meetings will be hard to achieve if attendees are distracted by noise, interruptions, poor ventilation or the fact that they are going home shortly.

-Click here for sample meeting agenda layouts.
+Search Microsoft Office for sample meeting documentation layouts.

-A key factor is to start and finish the meeting on time - and ideally keep it to no longer than one hour in length.
+A key factor in effective meetings is to start and finish the meeting on time - and ideally keep it to no longer than one hour in length.
 If you have a lot to cover, have a break or run a further meeting at a later time.
 If you are in the Chairperson role, make sure that the agenda is followed, everyone is heard and decisions are taken.
 If you are in the Secretary role, take notes and can keep an eye on timekeeping.

 The secretary should issue minutes, within 24 hours if possible.
 They should be short, indicating action items, deadlines and names of those responsible for completing actions.
-Click here for sample meeting minutes templates.

-One of my clients is ruthless with following good meeting etiquette, particularly time keeping.
+One of our clients is ruthless with following good meeting etiquette, particularly time keeping.
 She worried that people found her approach too rigid.
 Yet when I talked to those who attended her meetings, they were full of praise.
 They knew that they would be well briefed beforehand, her meetings would finish on time and that the necessary decisions would be made.